By Kahini Iyer Jun. 19, 2018

 No matter how obsessed we are with them, the real life of a celebrity is still private property on which fans can’t trespass.
 Meeting a favourite actor or athlete is a Facebook-worthy milestone for us civilians, but for the objects of our admiration, it’s a matter of course.
 Perhaps that’s why we’re so often shocked by a celebrity death: whether it’s that Bourdain and Spade quietly suffered from depression, or that Elvis died on the toilet, we’re bound to learn something we never expected about people that we, at least on some level, thought we knew.

 Those who live in the public eye need protection against becoming public property.
 But Khan detailed his experiences before they could become fodder for gossip columns and Twitter brawls.
 He spoke of the crushing day-to-day pain, familiar to all those who have seen cancer at work.
 He talked about the chaotic universe, and the unpredictable nature of the future.
 He told us about the bittersweet thrill of seeing his childhood Mecca, Lord’s Stadium, from his London hospital window.
-By showing his view to those who tend to be looking in from the outside, Irrfan welcomed us in with an embrace.
+By showing his view to those who are always looking in from the outside, Irrfan welcomed us in with an embrace.

 Perhaps this is how, despite never being a blockbuster Bollywood star, Irrfan has appealed to cinemagoers across the country, young or old, male or female, urban or rural.
 He allowed us a glimpse at a man reclaiming life in The Lunchbox.
 He wove us an enigma through The Life of Pi, and brought us along to ride with Piku.
 Now, in his ultimate act of generosity, he’s given us all the chance to celebrate him in life, while we can still bid him a heartfelt adieu.